 1. Is it legal to travel to Cuba?

-NEEMs People-to-People license allows you to travel with us on our Environmental and Agroecological sustainability programs.
-The license is broad in scope including sustainable agriculture, agroecology, ecological, environment, Culinary, food security, sustainable urban and rural agriculture, permaculture etc. “Seed to Plate”™ “A Wandering Feast”™.
+Yes on general license travel allows you to travel with us on NEEM programs.
+We specifically work in sustainable agriculture, agroecology, environment, Culinary, food security, sustainable urban and rural agriculture, permaculture etc. with plenty of time for culture and music “Seed to Plate”™ “A Wandering Feast”™.
 With NEEM all you have to do is want to go.

 2. What are NEEMs accommodations once there?

 Travelers with NEEM are diverse and accommodations are often determined by the individual brigades itinerary.
-We stay at hotels where it is easy to exchange money and get transportation.
-We have some cool spots in town and announce per trip.
+We stay where it is easy to exchange money and get transportation.
+We have some quality spots in town that are central and announce per trip.
+We were the first to stay at Casa Particulars and do when it is possible based on itinerary.

 3. Can we arrange our own accommodations?

-NO, it is illegal to make your own arrangements but also important to the group dynamic that everyone be together for scheduling and the camaraderie/support you will find with the group.
-The benefits are numerous, flexible and diverse.
+Not during scheduled travel but yes on independent.
+It is important to the group dynamic that everyone be together for scheduling and the camaraderie/support you will find with the group.

 4. Do we travel together?

-8-15 NEEM delegates travel together in a bus with driver and interpreter/guide and NEEM representative.
-Groups led by NEEMs Founder, Dr. Funes or a founder in the movement in Cuba are announced in advance and cost more.
+NEEM delegates travel together with driver and interpreter/guide/NEEM representative during the structured travel time.
+Groups led by NEEMs Founder, Dr. Funes (founder of Agroecology in Cuba), Richard, Luis and other professionals are announced in advance.

 5.What does the cost include?

-The stated cost of the trips includes pick up at airport, lodging, transportation, all breakfasts, lunches (M-F), one celebration dinner (split by delegates), one dinner with an ordinary Cuban Family (split), a guide, itinerary, scheduled itinerary and activity, air fare from Miami to Havana and back and transportation to the airport.
-It does not include air fare to Miami or hotel in Miami unless otherwise stated.
-A few midweek farm lunches are paid per delegate.
+The stated cost of the trips includes pick up at airport, lodging, transportation during structured time, all breakfasts, some lunches, one celebration dinner (split by delegates), a guide, itinerary, and activity.
+It does not include air fare to Miami or hotel in Miami.

-6. Are there activities after the day program?
+6. Are there activities after the day program – no have fun?

-There are not activities scheduled after the day program unless otherwise listed.
-We program a celebration dinner and a group dinner with an ordinary Cuban family which everyone always attends.
+There are not activities scheduled after the day program but we have the best recommendations.
+If the NEEM leader announce something spontaneously; or a cultural event is listed, it would be a mistake not to make those but they are not required and optional.
+We program a celebration dinner which everyone always attend.
 Each delegate pays for their share of these cooperative dinners.
-If the NEEM leader announce something spontaneously; or a cultural event is listed, it would be a mistake not to make those but they are not required and optional.

 7. Can I upgrade accommodations?